Coupling, local times, immersions: Coupling Brownian motion together with local time

 \subsection{Comparison with maximal coupling}

 It is natural to ask whether the optimal immersed coupling is in fact a maximal coupling.
-Numerical evidence is that this is not the case, as is readily seen by computing the total mass of the minimum of the joint densities for \((B_t,S_t)\) and \((\widetilde{B}_t,\widetilde{S}_t)\), and comparing with the coupling probability for optimal immersion coupling.
-From \citet[Ex 3.14 part \(2^o\)]{RevuzYor-1991} the joint density of \(B_t\) and \(S_t\) (supposing \(S_0=B_0=0\)) is given by
+Numerical evidence is that this is not the case, as is readily seen by computing the total mass of the minimum of the joint densities for $(B_t,S_t)$ and $(\widetilde{B}_t,\widetilde{S}_t)$, and comparing with the coupling probability for optimal immersion coupling.
+From Revuz and Yor \cite{RevuzYor-1991}, Example~3.14 part $2^o$, the joint density of $B_t$ and $S_t$ (supposing $S_0=B_0=0$) is given by

 (This follows readily from the reflection principle.)
-We can use this to evaluate numerically the moment generating function of the maximal coupling times (based on the maximal coupling derived from the method suggested by \citealp{SverchkovSmirnov-1990}).
+We can use this to evaluate numerically the moment generating function of the maximal coupling times (based on the maximal coupling derived from the method suggested by Sverchkov and Smirnov \cite{SverchkovSmirnov-1990}).
 A numerical comparison of the moment generating functions for these couplings shows that they do not have the same distribution.
 This is numerical evidence that the optimal immersed coupling is distinct from (and slower than) the maximal coupling.

-An explicit non-immersion maximal coupling for Brownian motion together with local time, for particular sets of randomized initial conditions, can be constructed by adapting the recipe of \citet{Pitman-1976} for discrete time and space, and using the \(2M-X\) theorem \citep{Pitman-1975} to reduce the construction to the case of the scalar diffusion which is the three-dimensional Bessel process.
+An explicit non-immersion maximal coupling for Brownian motion together with local time, for particular sets of randomized initial conditions, can be constructed by adapting the recipe of Pitman \cite{Pitman-1976} for discrete time and space, and using the $2M-X$ theorem (Pitman \cite {Pitman-1975}) to reduce the construction to the case of the scalar diffusion which is the three-dimensional Bessel process.

-\section{Equi-filtration couplings of Brownian motion together with local time}
+\section{Equi-filtration couplings of Brownian motion together with~local~time}